 An independent valuation of the Authority's infrastructure assets was performed by the Valuer-General Victoria.
 The valuation was performed using the Depreciated Replacement Cost approach.
-The effective date of the valuation is 30 June 2015.
+The effective date of the last valuation is 30 June 2015.

-Valuation technique Significant Unobservable Inputs (Level 3 only) Expected fair value level Range (weighted average) Sensitivity of fair value measurement to changes in significant unobservable inputs Land Market approach Community Service Obligation (CSO) adjustment Level 3 \$482- \$55/m2 A significant increase or decrease in the land index would result in a significantly higher or lower fair value.
+2016 and 2015 Valuation technique Significant Unobservable Inputs (Level 3 only) Expected fair value level Range (weighted average) Sensitivity of fair value measurement to changes in significant unobservable inputs Land Market approach Community Service Obligation (CSO) adjustment Level 3 \$482- \$55/m2 A significant increase or decrease in the land index would result in a significantly higher or lower fair value.
 Buildings Depreciated replacement cost Direct cost per square metre Level 3 \$500 - \$2,500/m (\$1,825) A significant increase or decrease in the direct cost per square metre of the asset would result in a significantly higher or lower valuation.
-Useful life of buildings Level 3 5-15 years (7.6 years) A significant increase or decrease in the estimated useful life of the asset would result in a significantly higher or lower valuation.
+Buildings Depreciated replacement cost Useful life of buildings Level 3 5-15 years (7.6 years) A significant increase or decrease in the estimated useful life of the asset would result in a significantly higher or lower valuation.
 Vehicles Depreciated replacement cost Useful life of vehicles Level 3 1-3 years (based on VicFleet lease) A significant increase or decrease in the estimated useful life of the asset would result in a significantly higher or lower valuation.
 Plant and equipment Depreciated replacement cost Useful life of plant and equipment Level 3 3-10 years (3 years) A significant increase or decrease in the estimated useful life of the asset would result in a significantly higher or lower valuation.
-Infrastructure Depreciated replacement cost Direct cost per square metre Level 3 \$45 - \$2,454/m2 (\$1,358) A significant increase or decrease in the estimated useful life of the asset would result in a significantly higher or lower valuation.
-Useful life of infrastructure Level 3 10-25 years (20 years) A significant increase or decrease in the estimated useful life of the asset would result in a significantly higher or lower valuation.
+Infrastructure Depreciated replacement cost Direct cost per square metre Level 3 \$25 - \$2,372/m2 (\$1,307) A significant increase or decrease in the estimated useful life of the asset would result in a significantly higher or lower valuation.
+Infrastructure Depreciated replacement cost Useful life of infrastructure Level 3 10-25 years (20 years) A significant increase or decrease in the estimated useful life of the asset would result in a significantly higher or lower valuation.

-Table 6.4: Description of significant unobservable inputs to Level 3 valuations 2014-15
+Table 6.4: Description of significant unobservable inputs to Level 3 valuations 2016 and 2015